turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 **OR:** You can also simply use the existing movie data that you already have access to ("id", "title", "poster_path", "backdrop_path", "release_date"), knowing that eventually you will add more information ("overview", "genres", "budget", "revenue", "runtime", and "tagline").

 **User Story**
-- When a user clicks a movie, that movie's details should be rendered
+- As a user, I can click a movie, and see that movie's details
 - When a movie's details are displayed, none of the other movies will be visible; it should just be that movie's details (header/footer/etc can still be visible, of course!)
 - When a movie's details are displayed, the user should have a way to return to the main view of all movies

 **Suggested completion date**
-- End of Day 4
+- End of Week 1

 **Suggested testing progress by end of iteration**
-- Unit tests are pseudocoded
-- Integration tests are pseudocoded
+- Tests are planned and pseudocoded
-- A few unit tests are written & passing
+- A few tests checking static renderings are written and passing

 ---